luisdvalle/cm-questions/README.md

 * This VS Solution includes a .NET Core 3.1 Console Project and a .NET Core 3.1 XUnit Test Project
 * No interface is provided (except for Question 8) to execute the different classes and its methods in this solution but by debugging the UTs those methods can be analysed.

+### Question2

+* Assumption: if the input is negative, the function returns null

+### Question3

+* Assumption: Only three different types of triangle exist: Equilateral, Isosceles and Scalene

 ### Question5

 * An SQL Server DB Version 15.0 (2019) has been used to help answer this question